sooheilkrm/nomiqon-web/README.md

-# Nomiqon - Clean Next.js App (JavaScript Only)
+# Nomiqon Web

-This is a basic setup for Nomiqon using App Router and Tailwind CSS.
+This is a Codex-ready starter project for building the Nomiqon website using Next.js and Tailwind CSS.